ldeza/GettingAndCleaningDataCourseProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-INSTRUCTIONS ON PREPARING THE DATA SET
+INSTRUCTIONS ON PREPARING THE TIDY DATA SET

 1. Download the data zip file and unzip in a directory on your machine.
 Take note of the absolute path the data is extracted in.
 2. Clone the repository and copy run_analysis.R into the absolute path in step 1